 Each Vote Center has at least three Hart InterCivic Verity Touch Writer ballot marking devices as well as a number of accessible voting booths.
 There are at least two Ballot on Demand printers, known as Hart InterCivic Verity Print, at each location to ensure the proper ballot can be issued to each voter.
 Roving Inspectors (Rovers) are trained and equipped with backup Ballot on Demand printers in the event there are printer issues or a high volume of ballots that need printing.

-Each Vote Center also offers curbside voting upon request.
+Each Vote Center also offers curbside voting in a designated area readily visible upon approach to the vote center.
+Voters contact the Vote Center team to request curbside voting services by calling one of the vote center's phone numbers printed on the Curbside Voting signage located at each Vote Center.
 Curbside voting allows voters who cannot get out of their vehicle or have health- or disability-related reasons for not entering a vote center to vote without having to come into the building.
 Voters may park as close as possible to the voting area or in a designated Curbside Voting Location.
-Voters contact the Vote Center team to request curbside voting services by calling one of the designated phone numbers on the Curbside Voting signage located at each Vote Center.